sva-s1/syslog/README.md

 ---

-_Built with ❤️ for secure, scalable log forwarding_
+_Built with ❤️ for secure, scalable 🪵 forwarding_